fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - 'streng proper' is applicable to 'Übertragungsfunktion'
 - There is an if-then-statement:
     - formalized setting:
-        - 'G(s)' is an instance of 'Übertragungsfunktion'
+        - 'G' is an instance of 'Übertragungsfunktion'
         - 'Z' is an instance of 'Zähler'
         - 'Z' is an instance of 'Polynom'
         - 'Z' 'hat Grad' 'm'
-        - 'G(s)' 'hat Zähler' 'Z'
+        - 'G' 'hat Zähler' 'Z'
         - 'N' is an instance of 'Nenner'
         - 'N' is an instance of 'Polynom'
         - 'N' 'hat Grad' 'n'
-        - 'G(s)' 'hat Nenner' 'N'
+        - 'G' 'hat Nenner' 'N'
     - formalized premise:
         - There is a mathematical relation:
             - relation sign: >
             - formalized left hand side: 'n'
             - formalized right hand side: 'm'
     - formalized assertion:
-        - 'G(s)' has the property 'streng proper'
+        - 'G' has the property 'streng proper'
 - There is a property: 'proper'
 - 'proper' is applicable to 'Übertragungsfunktion'
 - There is an if-then-statement:
     - formalized setting:
-        - 'G(s)' is an instance of 'Übertragungsfunktion'
+        - 'G' is an instance of 'Übertragungsfunktion'
         - 'Z' is an instance of 'Zähler'
         - 'Z' is an instance of 'Polynom'
         - 'Z' 'hat Grad' 'm'
-        - 'G(s)' 'hat Zähler' 'Z'
+        - 'G' 'hat Zähler' 'Z'
         - 'N' is an instance of 'Nenner'
         - 'N' is an instance of 'Polynom'
         - 'N' 'hat Grad' 'n'
-        - 'G(s)' 'hat Nenner' 'N'
+        - 'G' 'hat Nenner' 'N'
     - formalized premise:
         - There is an equation:
             - formalized left hand side: 'n'
             - formalized right hand side: 'm'
     - formalized assertion:
-        - 'G(s)' has the property 'proper'
+        - 'G' has the property 'proper'

 - // snippet(69)